Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Results

-In this work, we focus on the thermal emission from optically thick disks.
-However, the variability of the accretion rate, which directly reflects the release of gravitational energy, is a fundamental aspect that applies regardless of the disk's emission mechanisms.
+We next examine the variability of the accretion rate $\Mdot$ at the inner disk boundary and its PSD.
+The accretion rate directly relates to the total energy output in the disk, and is a fundamental aspect that applies regardless of the disk emission mechanisms.
 By investigating the accretion variability, we can gain insights that may also be applicable to studies involving optically thin disks, where the emission mechanisms differ but the underlying energy source remains the same.

-In Fig.~\ref{fig:fid_weak_b/Mdot_ts_psd}, we present the time series and the corresponding PSDs of $\Mdot$ at four selected radii, as calculated using Eq.~(\ref{eqn:Mdot}).
-For run~\texttt{S}, $\Mdot$ occasionally shows large negative values, indicating outward mass transfer and reflecting the significant variations in the viscosity parameter.
-For both runs~\texttt{W} and \texttt{S}, the PSDs are flat at low frequencies and follow an approximate $\propto f^{-2}$ power law at high frequencies, consistent with the DRW model.
-The break frequency $f_\text{break}$ which demarks the transition from a white-noise spectrum to the $f^{-2}$ one can be approximately identified as the peak in each PSD, and is plotted against $r$ in the insets of panels (b) and (d).
-We see that $f_\text{break}$ closely follows $\propto r^{-3/2}$, and hence the damping time scale $\taud=(2\pi f_\text{break})^{-1}\propto r^{3/2}$, implying a strong correlation between the damping time scale with the local variability time scale $\CO\Omega^{-1}$.

-The DRW-like PSDs of $\Mdot$, or equivalently the energy release rate, can potentially be connected to observations in other wavelength bands, such as X-ray \citep{Zhang+2024} and sub-millimeter bands \citep{Chen+2023}.
-These wavelengths typically trace the innermost regions of the accretion disks and may also be linked to jet activity.
-Additionally, when reprocessing is considered \citep{Sun+2020,Hagen+2024}, X-ray emission serves as a key driver of variability, with the disk being illuminated by flares originating from the corona.
-Our model naturally produces DRW-consistent noise, which can provide a complementary component for the variability source in such models.